mariadb-corporation/dev-example-columnstore-quickstart/README.md

 ### 5. Download flight data

-The United States Department of Transportation provides flight information dating back more than 30 years and 200+ million records.
-The department also provides a free [API](www.transtats.bts.gov) that can be used for retrieving flight information.
+The sample data used in this example comes from the United States Department of Transportation, which provides millions of records of flight data spanning many years.

 Use the following command to execute a script that will download US domestic flight data between a `start` and `end` year.